Appendix A — Data Wrangling FAQ.

 3. Difficult extension to other types of joins, particularly OUTER joins.
 This difficult extension to OUTER join bothers me, as they do come up in projects, and I may change my approach.

-A.8.3 Why don’t you teach pandas or tablib
+Why don’t you teach pandas or tablib

 I teach the course using import csv, rather than use a module that can import csv files directly.
 This means students can’t do: